Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 * Your passphrase will likely be the weakest link.
 Choose wisely.
 See [section 5 of the cryptsetup FAQ](https://gitlab.com/cryptsetup/cryptsetup/wikis/FrequentlyAskedQuestions#5-security-aspects) for guidance.

 **Hints:**
-* If you are doing a mirror or raidz topology, create the pool using `zpool create ... rpool mirror /dev/disk/by-id/scsi-SATA_disk1-part4 /dev/disk/by-id/scsi-SATA_disk2-part4` (or replace `mirror` with `raidz`, `raidz2`, or `raidz3` and list the partitions from additional disks).
+* If you are creating a mirror or raidz topology, create the pool using `zpool create ... rpool mirror /dev/disk/by-id/scsi-SATA_disk1-part4 /dev/disk/by-id/scsi-SATA_disk2-part4` (or replace `mirror` with `raidz`, `raidz2`, or `raidz3` and list the partitions from additional disks).
+For LUKS, use `/dev/mapper/luks1`, `/dev/mapper/luks2`, etc., which you will have to create using `cryptsetup`.
 * The pool name is arbitrary.
 On systems that can automatically install to ZFS, the root pool is named `rpool` by default.
 If you work with multiple systems, it might be wise to use `hostname`, `hostname0`, or `hostname-1` instead.

 ## Step 3: System Installation